How to Find an Unbiased Independent Financial Advisor

 An independent financial advisor, specifically as a fee-only advisor, cannot receive commissions from the sale of insurance or investment products.
 Some independent financial advisors can collect fees and commissions, and refer to themselves as "fee-based".
 Does either compensation model truly deliver unbiased advice?
 The answer is no.

-Every compensation model in the financial services industry has some inherent flaw.
+Every compensation model in the financial services industry has some inherent flaws.
 Let’s look at how you pay an independent financial advisor, either fee-only or fee-based, and see if that may affect the advice they give.

 The Illusion of Unbiased Advice